mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 #### 53:37

-The fifth note, for “This old monk doesn’t abide within clarity,” says, “His thieving intent already shows; where is the old fellow going?” *[He chuckles slightly.]* His thieving intent already shows because [the moment] you use a word, you are picking and choosing.
+The fifth note, for “This old monk doesn’t abide within clarity,” says

+>> His thieving intent already shows; where is the old fellow going?

+*[He chuckles slightly.]* His thieving intent already shows because [the moment] you use a word, you are picking and choosing.
 Don’t use a word.

 Then the older monk says, “I don’t abide within clarity.”
 That means, I already told you, when you don’t think, you say “I don’t think now,” but you are already thinking.
 That’s why his thieving intent already shows.
 You are a ‘thief’.
 Anyway, you already pick.
 Already you reveal yourself as a thief.